Towards Automated Identification of Violation Symptoms of Architecture Erosion: Study Design

 To answer RQ3, we designed and executed a survey and semi-structured interviews by following the guidelines proposed by Kitchenham and Pfleeger's personal opinion surveys \cite{gaese2008CH3}; in terms of the survey, we used an anonymous, web-based questionnaire to increase the response rate.

 \textbf{(1) Survey}.
 Surveys can be conducted in different ways, such as online questionnaires, phone surveys \cite{Lethbridge2005sse}.
 Our survey is an online questionnaire of the \textit{cross-sectional} type, which allows us to collect data and compare differences between participants at a single point in time.
-We adopted self-administered questionnaires to collect responses, since (a) respondents can answer the survey at their convenience (reducing our time investment and increasing the response rate); (b) questionnaires can reduce research bias since the researcher does not have any contact with the respondents when they fill out the survey; and (c) respondents enjoy better privacy than interviews.
+We adopted self-administered questionnaires to collect responses, since (a) respondents can answer the survey at their convenience (reducing their time investment and increasing the response rate); (b) questionnaires can reduce research bias since the researcher does not have any contact with the respondents when they fill out the survey; and (c) respondents enjoy better privacy than interviews.

-We invited participants through customized emails (see the replication package \cite{onlinepackage_TSE}) attaching the links to their code review comments that contain violation symptoms and are identified by our approach, as well as the survey form (also see the replication package \cite{onlinepackage_TSE}).
+We invited all the developers involved in our collected dataset through customized emails (see the replication package \cite{onlinepackage}) attaching the links to their code review comments that contain violation symptoms and are identified by our approach (i.e., the best-performing classifier), as well as the survey form (also see the replication package \cite{onlinepackage}).
 Our survey was constructed based on four parts: \textit{Problem Statement}, \textit{Our approach}, \textit{Survey Goal}, and \textit{Survey Questions}. \textit{Problem Statement} introduces the research background regarding what is architecture erosion and its violation symptoms, as well as why it is important to investigate violation symptoms. \textit{Our approach} describes the approach that we developed to automatically identify violation symptoms with high performance from a large number of code reviews as well as two examples of violation symptoms of architecture erosion detected by our approach from code review comments.
 In \textit{Survey Goal}, we explain the purpose of this survey.
 In \textit{Survey Questions}, we ask five general questions and present six statements concerning the usefulness of our approach.
 Note that, before the formal survey, we did a pilot survey (receiving 6 responses) with the purpose of revising and improving our survey questions and examples.